UNIFIED COMMAND FREQUENTLY ASKED QUESTIONS

 What is ITC doing to clean up its site and impacted waterways?

-Clean-up efforts of the site and impacted waterways continue and recovered materials are being disposed of in accordance with the plan as submitted to and approved by state and federal environmental agencies.
+The initial clean-up of the site and impacted waterways has been completed and recovered materials are being disposed of in accordance with the plan as submitted to and approved by state and federal environmental agencies.
+Monitoring and precautionary efforts continue with sorbent and hard boom in Tucker Bayou.

 Environmental & Wildlife